Ministry of Electronics and Information Technology

-The Ministry of Electronics and Information Technology (MEITy) is an executive agency of the Union Government of the Republic of India.
-It was carved out of the Ministry of Communications and Information Technology on 19 July 2016 as a standalone ministerial agency responsible for IT policy, strategy and development of the electronics industry.
+The Ministry of Electronics and Information Technology (MEITy) is a ministry of the Government of India.
+It is responsible for formulating and implementing policies related to information technology, electronics, internet governance, digital services, and the promotion of the country's digital economy.

 Under the sponsorship of the Ministry of Electronics and Information Technology, the "Northeast Heritage" Web, owned by the Government of India, publishes information on Northeast India, in 5 Indian languages, Assamese, Meitei (Manipuri), Bodo, Khasi and Mizo, in addition to Hindi and English.

 History

 Previously known as the "Department of Information Technology", it was renamed as the Department of Electronics and Information Technology in 2012.
 On 19 July 2016, DeitY was made into full-fledged ministry, which henceforth is known as the Ministry of Electronics and Information Technology, bifurcating it from the Ministry of Communications and Information Technology.

 Organisation structure

 The following is a list of child agencies subordinated within the "Ministry of Electronics and Information Technology, Union Government of the Republic of India".

 To boost and leverage quantum computing potential, ministry has a partnership with Amazon Web Services (AWS).
-The initiative is said to boost researchers and scientists work on quantum computing and will provide access to Amazon’s Braket cloud-based quantum computing service.
+The initiative is said to boost researchers and scientists work on quantum computing and will provide access to Amazon's Braket cloud-based quantum computing service.
 The Ministry based on the proposal received and vetted by a steering committee will approve and sanction the set-up of the lab to bolster the quantum computing capability in India.